masyl/isomaton/doc/roadmap.md

 - DONE: Slime dies and disapear in a puff when health goes down to 0
 - DONE: Added mouse events for mouseover, mouseout, mousedown, mouseup, mousemove.
 - DONE: Added focus and blur events on blocks and actors
+- DONE: "Hit" sound when a actor is hit

-- Display character status in the isograph
+- DONE: Display character status in the isograph
-- Health meter in the character status
+- DONE: Health meter in the character status
-- New slime respawns after 10 steps
-- Chicken have 2 health points
+- DONE: Chicken have 2 health points
-- "Hit" sound when a actor is hit
+- FIXED: bug: invalid moves are animated before they get invalidated or rolled back!!! make weird results

 - Slime attacks chickens instead of hunting the princess when they are near enough
+- bug: the slime is not re-spawning anymore
 - bug: the soundtrack doesn loop properly
 - bug: on first draw, the depth ordering is wrong
-- bug: invalid moves are animated before they get invalidated or rolled back!!! make weird results

-### Spawner
+### v0.10 Spawner
+- New slime respawns after 10 steps
-- Spawner actor responsible for spawning slime after 10 steps when none exists.
+- Spawner actor responsible for spawning actors after X steps when none exists.
 The spawner will choose a random spawn point.
 - The stage adds a spawner instead of the slime itself.
 - Spawner for chickens
+- Spawner for slime

 ### Inventory